MasqueradeSW/Tournment/README.md

 A match may consist of:

 - three games with each opposing players choosing the server for one of the three games, decided by the sum of the scores of both games, (a.k.a.
 "Home/Away/Neutral"), the 3rd game will be a server where both players have pings that are equal or closer to each other.
+Home players reserve the right to choose which side they want to be play on, left or right.
+Neutral will be decided on a coin flip.
   OR
 - three games on a neutral server chosen by mutual agreement during match scheduling.